dataiku/dss-plugin-dkulib/README.md

 # Dataiku DSS Plugin Library

 This repo contains reusable code to help develop Dataiku DSS plugins.

+## Usage

+When used in a Dataiku DSS plugin, add this repository as a git submodule in python-lib by executing the following command from within python-lib:

+`git submodule add https://github.com/dataiku/dss-plugin-dkulib dkulib/`

+You can then import modules in the plugins recipe.py file via e.g.:

+`from dkulib.core.parallelizer import DataFrameParallelizer`

 ## Included libs